 For many, the next stop would be to Hearst Castle.
 After reading reviews, we decided it would be too difficult to keep a toddler entertained during the tours, so we gave it a pass.
 If you have grade school kids (or none!), this would be a perfect stop off point.
 Reservations are required so plan in advance.

-Instead, we headed further south to Moonstone Beach near Cambria for our mid-day break.
+Instead, we since we had a toddler, our next stop was further south to Moonstone Beach near Cambria for our mid-day break.
 Many visitors head straight to the wooden boardwalk with stunning views and restaurants nearby.
 For more kid focused fun, head down the coast a bit to the neighborhood gem Shamel Park & Playground adjacent to Moonstone Beach.
 Prepare to spend much longer here than you originally planned.
 Searching through the rocks for moonstone is addicting!
 The littles will leave with their pockets full!

 Getting our fill, literally, we hopped back in the car for a jaunt off the Pacific Coast Highway towards our hotel for the night, the famously quirky Madonna Inn.
 Being so close, we couldn’t pass up the opportunity to stay there.